-"Paints, varnishes (other than insulating varnish), enamels (in the nature of paint), distempers, lacquers, preservatives against rust and against deterio-ration of wood and anti-corrosives, all containing mica".
+"Paints, varnishes (other than insulating varnish), enamels (in the nature of paint), distempers, lacquers, preservatives against rust and against deterioration of wood and anti-corrosives, all containing mica".
+Respondent is a company also carrying on business as a dealer in paints and allied substances.